-(2) \emph{KG-enhanced Applications.} To further unleash the tremendous potential of the billion-scale {\ours}, we pretrain {\ours} and apply it on many downstream tasks in business scenarios, making it serve as a backbone for e-commerce platforms.
+(2) \emph{KG-enhanced Applications.} To further unleash the tremendous potential of the billion-scale {\ours}, we pre-train {\ours} and apply it on many downstream tasks in business scenarios, making it serve as a backbone for e-commerce platforms.
 We select several tasks as examples, including link prediction of item categories; NER for item titles; item title summarization; IE for item reviews; salience evaluation for commonsense knowledge.
-We pretrain {\ours} with a vision-language foundation model mPLUG~\cite{EMNLP2022_mPLUG} and other baseline models.
-The experiments reflect that pretraining models enhanced with {\ours} can achieve satisfactory performance on all tasks, especially in low-resource scenarios.
-We also apply the pretrained {\ours} to provide services on online e-commerce platforms, and present some cases on online systems in this paper.
-Note that during the pretraining stage, we leverage 14$\times$A100 GPUs with 600,000 steps to train the large model for our tasks, and the entire pretraining process costs 32$\times$V100 GPUs for 120 days approximately.
+We pre-train {\ours} with a vision-language foundation model mPLUG~\cite{EMNLP2022_mPLUG} and other baseline models.
+The experiments reflect that pre-training models enhanced with {\ours} can achieve satisfactory performance on all tasks, especially in low-resource scenarios.
+We also apply the pre-trained {\ours} to provide services on online e-commerce platforms, and present some cases on online systems in this paper.
+Note that during the pre-training stage, we leverage 14$\times$A100 GPUs with 600,000 steps to train the large model for our tasks, and the entire pre-training process costs 32$\times$V100 GPUs for 120 days approximately.